 In addition, the FAA recognizes that this AD may impose operational costs.
-However, those costs are incalculable because the frequency of occurrence of the specified conditions and the associated additional flight time cannot be determined.
+However, those costs are incalculable because the frequency of occurrence of the specified conditions and the associated additional flight time are indeterminable.
 Nevertheless, because of the severity of the unsafe condition addressed, the FAA has determined that continued operational safety necessitates the imposition of these costs.